The 2 primary types of inflammatory bowel disease (IBD) are

-IBD puts people at increased risk of developing certain infections and disorders because of their underlying disease, poor nutrition, or use of immunomodulating drugs.
+IBD puts people at increased risk of developing certain infections and disorders because of their underlying disease, poor nutrition, or use of immunomodulating medications.
 Vaccinations and diagnostic tests and screenings can help lessen the risk.

-People who have IBD and are taking or plan to take an immunomodulating drug or biologic agent should be screened for skin cancer Screening for skin cancer Skin cancer is the most common type of cancer.
+People who have IBD and are taking or plan to take an immunomodulating medication or biologic agent should be screened for skin cancer Screening for skin cancer Skin cancer is the most common type of cancer.
 Skin cancer is most common among people who work or play sports outside and among sunbathers.
 Fair-skinned people are particularly susceptible... read more every year and should use sunscreen Sunscreens Sunburn results from a brief (acute) overexposure to ultraviolet (UV) light.
 Overexposure to ultraviolet light causes sunburn.
 Sunburn causes painful reddened skin and sometimes blisters, fever... read more and wear protective clothing Clothing Sunburn results from a brief (acute) overexposure to ultraviolet (UV) light.
 Overexposure to ultraviolet light causes sunburn.
 Sunburn causes painful reddened skin and sometimes blisters, fever... read more .

 People at risk of decreased bone density (osteoporosis) should have a dual-energy x-ray absorptiometry (DXA) scan Bone density testing Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
 Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more .

-The following are some English-language resources that may be useful.
+The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

 Crohn's and Colitis Foundation of America: General information on Crohn disease and ulcerative colitis, including access to support services